Anapher/Strive/README.md

    ```sh
    cd src/Web/WebSPA && dotnet run
    ```
   Do not use yarn start in the ClientApp folder, as the ASP.Net Core app injects some parameters required for the frontend to work.
+Fast refresh will still work in the React app.
 - SFU (runs on `http://localhost:3000`)
    ```sh
    cd src/Services/SFU && yarn dev